pedroma/python-workshop/module1.md

     >>> sin(1)
     0.8414709848078965

 Here we are importing the `sin` function from the `math` module.
 A more verbose way of reading the import line could be: from the `math` module import the `sin` function.

+Now that you know how to use the shell try running the following line: `import this`.
+What do you get?

 Imports and virtual environments
 --------------------------------